nickofca/BeeOverwinterProb/README.md

 # BeeOverwinterProb
-An logistic regression based model to predict the survivalship of bees over the winter months.
+An logistic regression model to predict the survivalship of bees over the winter months.